-- Oldest: The first of all currently held notes is silenced to reallocate the needed voice. - Lowest: The lowest note in pitch is silenced instead. - None: The PolyBrute will not play any new notes until you manually release some notes to free up voices.
+- Oldest: The first of all currently held notes is silenced to reallocate the needed voice. - Lowest: The note with the lowest velocity is silenced instead. - None: The PolyBrute will not play any new notes until you manually release some notes to free up voices.